Unifying Causal Representation Learning with the Invariance Principle: Identifiability Theory

 \begin{restatable}[Granularity of identification]{proposition}{granularityID} Affine-identifiability~\pcref{defn:affineID} implies element-identifiability~\pcref{defn:crlID} and block affine-identifiability~\pcref{defn:block_affineID} while element-identifiability and block affine-identifiability implies block-identifiability~\pcref{defn:blockID}. \end{restatable}

-\begin{restatable}[Transition between identification levels]{proposition}{transID} The transition between different levels of latent variable identification~\pcref{fig:id_granularity} can be summarized as follows: \begin{enumerate}[(i),topsep=0em,itemsep=0em] \item Element-level identifiability~\pcref{defn:crlID,defn:affineID} can be obtained from block-wise identifiability~\pcref{defn:block_affineID,defn:blockID} when each individual latent constitutes an invariant block; \item Identifiability up to an affine transformation~\pcref{defn:block_affineID,defn:affineID} can be obtained from general identifiability on arbitrary diffeomorphism~\pcref{defn:crlID,defn:blockID} by additionally assuming that both the ground truth mixing function and decoder are finite degree polynomials of the same degree. \end{enumerate} \end{restatable}
+\begin{restatable}[Transition between identification levels]{proposition}{transID} The transition between different levels of latent variable identification~\pcref{fig:id_granularity} can be summarized as follows: \begin{enumerate}[(i),topsep=0em,itemsep=0em] \item Element- identifiability~\pcref{defn:crlID,defn:affineID} can be obtained from block-wise identifiability~\pcref{defn:block_affineID,defn:blockID} when each individual latent constitutes an invariant block; \item Identifiability up to an affine transformation~\pcref{defn:block_affineID,defn:affineID} can be obtained from general identifiability on arbitrary diffeomorphism~\pcref{defn:crlID,defn:blockID} by additionally assuming that both the ground truth mixing function and decoder are finite degree polynomials of the same degree. \end{enumerate} \end{restatable}

 \begin{empheqboxed} \looseness=-1 \textbf{Discussion.} We note that the granularity of identifiability results is primarily determined by the strength of invariance and parametric assumptions (such as those on mixing functions or causal models) rather than by the specific algorithmic choice.
-For example, for settings that can achieve \crlID-identifiability~\citep{von2024nonparametric}, affine-identifiability results can be obtained by additionally assuming \emph{finite degree polynomial} mixing function (proof see~\cref{app:proofs}).
-Similarly, one reaches \crlID-identifiability from block-identifiability by enforcing invariance properties on each latent component~\citep[Thm.~3.8]{yao2023multi} instead of having only \emph{one} fat-hand invariant block~\citep{von2021self}. ~\cref{tab:related_work} provides an overview of recent identifiability results along with their corresponding invariance and parametric assumptions, illustrating the direct relationship between these assumptions and the level of identifiability they achieve. \end{empheqboxed}
+For example, for settings that can achieve \crlID-identifiability~\citep{von2024nonparametric}, affine-identifiability results can be obtained by additionally assuming \emph{finite degree polynomial} mixing function (proof see~\cref{app:proof_granularity}).
+Similarly, \crlID-identifiability can be achieved from block-identifiability by enforcing invariance properties on each latent component~\citep[Thm.~3.8]{yao2023multi} instead of having only \emph{one} multivariate invariant block~\citep{von2021self}.
+In summary, existing CRL algorithms are capable of achieving different identifiability definitions depending on the additional (e.g., parametric) assumptions without requiring separate proofs for each case. ~\cref{tab:related_work} provides an overview of recent identifiability results along with their corresponding invariance and parametric assumptions, illustrating the direct relationship between these assumptions and the level of identifiability they achieve. \end{empheqboxed}